-Inspectors were satisfied that residents' health needs will be regularly reviewed with appropriate input from multidisciplinary practitioners where required.
+The inspector was satisfied that residents' health needs will be regularly reviewed with appropriate input from multidisciplinary practitioners where required.

-Inspectors were satisfied that residents will have access to a general practitioner (GP), to an out of hours GP service and to a range of allied health professionals.
+The inspector was satisfied that residents will have access to a general practitioner (GP), to an out of hours GP service and to a range of allied health professionals.
 Residents will also have access to those specialists previously mentioned under Outcome 8.

-Inspectors were satisfied that if the proposed practices are implemented, residents' nutritional needs will be met to an acceptable standard.
+The inspector was satisfied that if the proposed practices are implemented, residents' nutritional needs will be met to an acceptable standard.
 Weights will be recorded on a monthly basis or more frequently if required.
 The menu choices will be on display.

-The person in charge acknowledged that when residents are busy attending various activities during the day, the evening meal is an opportunity for a positive social event with residents.
-Unless residents object, the plan will be for residents and staff to sit down together for this meal.
 Photographs will be taken of various meal choices and these will serve as a reminder for residents.
 The person in charge also discussed how healthy eating options will be encouraged and residents will be actively involved in planning their menus.
-Inspectors saw that a policy was in place on the monitoring and documentation of nutritional intake.
+The inspector saw that a policy was in place on the monitoring and documentation of nutritional intake.
+The person in charge told the inspector that to further improve this aspect of care nutritional assessments were being introduced across the organisation.
+Additional training for staff will be provided as required.